Choosing a Muay Thai Gym

 Serious competition training needs to include significant amounts of sparring and shadowboxing.
 Having a decent stable of other quality fighters also shows the trainer can actually do what they say.
 If there aren’t enough quality fighters at the Muay Thai gym, it is unlikely that you will get the experience needed to achieve success in the ring.

 Check out the equipment

 Traditional Muay Thai fighters harden their bones by wrapping their hands and feet before striking banana trees.
 Unfortunately for most students, trees soft and large enough to harden bones don’t grow in most places.
-But modern fighters do have access to a myriad of high-quality equipment like punching bags and pads.
+But modern fighters do have access to a myriad of high-quality equipment like punching bags, Muay Thai gloves, and pads.